 Remove Any Threats

 Remove any threats to the rat.
 Whilst there are quite a few things that prey on rats, one of the most common threats is a cat (after all, cats do eat rats).

 If you have a cat, make sure it is either outside or locked away in another room.
-To be honest, if a rat smells the scent of a cat, it will be very tentative about coming out to see you.
+If a rat smells the scent of a cat, it will be very tentative about coming out to see you.
 This is the rat’s self-preservation kicking in here.

 Get the cat out of the room for a better chance of luring a rat out of hiding.
 In fact, get your cat out of the house if possible.

 Frequently Asked Questions

 While you may not have given it a lot of thought, the reality is that rats are all over.
 As long as there’s a human population, chances are that there are rats lurking nearby.
 Common rat hiding spots include small openings beneath homes, terraces, outhouses, and next to gates.
 Indoor hiring spots include cramped crawl spaces and basements, and in the middle of walls.
 Narrow spaces such as those beneath tubs, cabinets, and closets are also a favorite.

 Rats are cautious of humans and tend to view them in the same way they do predators.
 This forces them to take steps that will ensure that they don’t get in the crosshairs of humans.
 Additionally, rats are nocturnal animals, which means that they will often come out of hiding during the hours when you are least active.